 As mentioned above, the basis for conditional logic is "If This, Then That."
 If This is true, then That action will happen.
 This is a conditional statement.
 Using the example of a site inspection form:

-If/Else (and elseif) statements allow you to define what happens when the IF statement is not true.
+Else If statements allow you to define additional outcomes, if the original If is not true.

 Else If the room being inspected equals the washroom, then show the "washroom" section, hide the "common area" section, and hide the "warehouse" section.